Revelation

 Now, with this behind us, the main purpose of this module is to establish the chronological setting for the opening of the seals as presented in Revelation 6.

-Because we have established that chapters 4 and 5 take place during or after 1844, and because chapters 4 and 5 introduce us to a scroll that is sealed with seven seals, we would logically expect the first seal (6:2) to come into existence at some time during or after 1844.
+Because there is reasonable evidence suggesting that chapters 4 and 5 take place during or after 1844, and because chapters 4 and 5 introduce us to a scroll that is sealed with seven seals, we would logically expect the first seal (6:2) to come into existence at some time during or after 1844.
 The problem here, however, is that this view is far removed from our traditional interpretation of Revelation 6:2.

 According to our traditional interpretation, the rider on the white horse represents . . . "a beautiful symbol of the triumphs of the gospel in the first century of the Christian dispensation."
 (Roy Allan Anderson, Unfolding The Revelation, p.63)